-The delivery of our devices in any market is subject to evolving regulation by the EU Medical Device Regulations, notified bodies and comparable nation-specific bodies responsible for reimbursement and regulation of health care items and services.
+The delivery of our devices in any EU member country is subject to evolving regulation by the EU Medical Device Regulations, notified bodies and comparable nation-specific bodies whether part of the EU or not, responsible for reimbursement and regulation of health care items and services.
 Our success in international markets will depend largely upon the availability of reimbursement from the national public health payers as well as private, third party payors, through which healthcare providers are paid in those markets.
 Reimbursement and healthcare payment systems vary significantly by country.
 The main types of healthcare payment systems are government sponsored healthcare and private insurance.
 Reimbursement approval must be obtained individually in each country in which our products are marketed.
-Outside the U.S., we maintain a healthcare economics team that works directly with providers, our distributors and health systems to obtain reimbursement approval in the countries in which they will use or sell our products.
+Members of our healthcare economics team work directly with providers, our distributors and health systems to obtain reimbursement approval in the countries in which they will use or sell our products.
 There can be no assurance that reimbursement approvals will be received.
 See Part I. Item 1A "Risk Factors" in this Annual Report on Form 10-K.